FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 To access a certain character in a String simply type the String's name, followed by a `/`, and then the index of the character you wish to access.
 Ex `"hi" / 0` returns "h".<br>
 ### Scoped Variables
 If you'd like to create a variable that only exists within the scope of its declaration you can use the `scoped` keyword instead!<br>
-They work the same as normal Variables but cannot be access outside the scope they are declared in.<br>
+Scoped Variables work the same as normal Variables but cannot be access outside the scope they are declared in.<br>
 Be warned that if you create a `scoped` Variable and a `var` Variable in the same context the `var` will override the `scoped`!<br>

 ## Mathematical Operators